tedklin/pathviz/README.md

 ## Usage

-To run existing visualizations, simply build *pathviz* in a ROS catkin workspace and launch the desired roslaunch file located [here](https://github.com/tedklin/pathviz/tree/master/launch)!
+To run existing visualizations on your own device, simply download and build *pathviz* in a ROS catkin workspace and launch the desired roslaunch file located [here](https://github.com/tedklin/pathviz/tree/master/launch)!

-If you want to build your own visualizations, *pathviz* includes a small interface for animating [rviz Markers](http://wiki.ros.org/rviz/DisplayTypes/Marker).
+If you want to build your own visualizations, *pathviz* provides a small [interface](https://github.com/tedklin/pathviz/tree/master/include/pathviz/visualization) for animating [rviz Markers](http://wiki.ros.org/rviz/DisplayTypes/Marker).

 Animation speeds can be tuned according to preference.
 If it wasn't obvious, it should be noted that the animations below don't reflect the actual wall clock running speed of the algorithm.
-I've considered integrating rosparam files for easier and faster iteration, but I haven't implemented that yet.
+I'm considering setting up rosparam files for easier adjustment of animation speeds and colors, but I haven't started implementing that yet.

 ## Visualization collection: